maxmetcalfe/rede/README.md

 - `GET /bots/:name` – Returns the bot profile, automatically deploying it if necessary.
 - `GET /bots/:name/health` – Runs a Durable Object healthcheck that returns the number of `knownBots` plus the bot's message history.
 - `GET /bots/events` – Streams the last ~500 structured log events (NDJSON) across every bot for observability.
+- `GET /bots/events/timeline` – Renders the same events as an HTML timeline for quick inspection in a browser.

 ### Bot metadata & message history